 -Calculator, pens, spiral notebook

 -Electrical outlet to test lamps, small appliances and electronics

 -Boxes for merchandise display

 -Newspaper or ink-free wrapping paper for breakables

 -Grocery bags for small purchases

 - Drinks and snacks for your hard-working helpers

 Pick the Best Days

 Hold your garage sale on Friday, Saturday and/or Sunday.
 The hours are up to your discretion.
-Garage sales between 9am and 3pm take advantage of prime weekend hours when shoppers are likely to hit up your sale.
-Always expect to open earlier to accommodate the early risers looking for the best merchandise selection.
-Choosing the right time of the month can also bring in more people.
-Consider having your garage sale at the beginning or the middle of the month.
-This coincides with payday for many of your shoppers.
+Garage sales scheduled between 9am and 3pm are prime shopping hours.
+Expect to open a little earlier to accommodate early birds looking for the best merchandise selection.
+Choosing the right time of the month can also bring in more customers.
+Plan your garage sale at the beginning or the middle of month to coincide with paycheck time.

 Choose the Perfect Season